 Each morning, enjoy muffins, fruit, juice, coffee and tea.
-Explore the land, listen to the birds, play croquet and watch the sunset with a complimentary picnic basket of wine, cheese and crackers.
+Explore your surroundings, listen to the birds and watch the sunset with a complimentary picnic basket of wine, cheese and crackers.

 Grab the camera and head up the road a short distance to Morris Orchard.